Philadelphia + Delaware County Construction Site Injury and Compensation Attorney

 If you elect to file a Workers’ Compensation claim, there are strict laws that govern compensation.
 You will only be entitled to compensation for lost wages (temporary or permanent depending on your injury), medical bills and vocational rehabilitation.
 Those who opt to collect Workers’ Compensation are not entitled to benefits for pain and suffering.

 If you file a personal injury lawsuit, you are entitled to recover lost earnings, lost earning capacity, medical bills, future medical expenses, permanent impairment, pain and suffering, and loss of enjoyment of life (hedonic damages), among other damages.

-Delaware County Workman’s Comp Lawyers Can Help You
+Philadelphia and Delaware County Workman’s Comp Lawyers Can Help You

 If you have been injured in a construction accident, the experienced Delaware County Workers’ Compensation lawyers at Schmidt, Kirifides & Rassias can help you explore all avenues of compensation, including a potential third-party liability, personal injury claim.
 For a free consultation, call us at 484-679-5239 or contact us online today.

 With offices located in Media, Pennsylvania; Philadelphia, and Wilmington, Delaware, we serve clients in Bucks County, Philadelphia County, Montgomery County and Chester County, including the communities of Glenolden, Chichester, Marcus Hook, Darby, Haverford, Yeadon and Reading.

 - Heart Attack

 - Back, Neck and Soft Tissue Injuries – Sprains & Strains